01 of 12

 Feeding Ducks Bread

-Instead of feeding ducks bread, opt for more nutritional substitutes such as cracked corn, oats, birdseed, chopped vegetables or grape halves.
+Instead of feeding mallards bread, opt for more nutritional substitutes such as cracked corn, oats, birdseed, chopped vegetables, or grape halves.
 These are fine options for what to feed ducks and will help provide them more suitable nutrition, particularly for young hatchlings.Continue to 7 of 12 below.

 07 of 12